piaoyh/cryptocol/README.md

-# cryptocol crate provides libraries for cryptography.
+# cryptocol crate provides libraries for cryptography

 ## Endianness

 This crate is optimized for Little-endian CPUs because Little-Endian CPUs are far more popular than Big-endian CPUs.
 For the information about Endianness (including Little-endian and Big-endian) [Read more](https://en.wikipedia.org/wiki/Endianness).

 ## Big-endian issue

 This crate is just experimental for Big-endian CPUs.
 So, you are not encouraged to use this crate for Big-endian CPUs for serious purpose.
 Only use this crate for Big-endian CPUs with your own full responsibility.

 ## Road Map for Version 1.0

 This crate Cryptocol is planned to provide the following functionalities.
 The checked items have already been implemented including documentation at least 80%.
 The unchecked items have not yet been implemented including documentation more than 80% or have not yet even been started to implement.

 ### Foundations mainly for Big Numbers and also for other modules

+- [ ] Unions for primitive data types and their implementation ---
+    `ShortUnion`, `IntUnion`, `LongUnion`, `LongerUnion`, and `SizeUnion`
-- [X] Trait SmallUInt and its implementation for primitive data types --- SmallUInt
+- [X] Trait SmallUInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallUInt
-- [ ] Trait SmallSInt and its implementation for primitive data types --- SmallSInt _--> Thinking about postponing to Roadmap for ver.
+- [ ] Trait SmallSInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallSInt _--> Thinking about postponing to Roadmap for ver.
 2.0_
-- [ ] Unions for primitive data types and their implementation
-    --- `ShortUnion`, `IntUnion`, `LongUnion`, `LongerUnion`, and `SizeUnion`

-### Big Numbers
+### Big Numbers: meaningful as itself and also the foundation for Asymmetric-Key Algorithms

 - [ ] Fixed Sized Big Unsigned Integer Operation --- `BigUInt`
 - [ ] Fixed Sized Big Signed Integer Operation --- `BigSInt`
     _--> Thinking about postponing to Roadmap for ver.
 2.0_